Rat5ak/TPOT-OTX-Publisher/README.md

 # T-POT → OTX PUBLISHER (and Cisco ASA mode)

-Written in my voice — concise, filthy-honest ops doc with everything you need.
-No fluff.
-Drop this straight into `README.md` in the repo.

 ## Summary — what this is

 This is a lightweight, off-box IOC publisher that turns honeypot and firewall log noise into tidy AlienVault OTX Pulses.
 It sits on a small “publisher” VM, talks to Elasticsearch running on the sensor side over a persistent SSH tunnel (autossh), scrubs and deduplicates indicators, classifies and tags them, and publishes clean pulses on a schedule.
 It remembers what it sent and won’t spam OTX.